Shattering Case Interview Myths with Data

-Candidates steadily improved their preparation knowing that session 13 would yield the mid-point decision and potentially work with Kevin Coyne – former McKinsey Worldwide Strategy Co-Leader
+Candidates steadily improved their preparation knowing that session 13 would yield the mid-point decision and potentially work with Kevin Coyne – former McKinsey Worldwide Strategy Co-Leader.
+That is one of the reasons we have an elimination round in every single TCO season.
+It forces participants to improve.
+In seasons where we tried to remove the elimination round, participants did not try as much as they should have.

 Notes: Firmsconsulting online video system tracks viewership and viewership intensity.
 Session 1 – 4 are resume editing sessions and have no prescribed preparation videos.
 There were no prescribed videos for sessions 21, 22 and 23.

 When candidates knew there was an incentive/penalty in session 13 this modified their behavior to be more diligent.
 After Session 13 that diligence started to taper off again.
-Subscribers need to think about a rewards/penalty system they can also use to encourage healthy case practising.
+Subscribers need to think about a rewards/penalty system they can also use to encourage healthy case practicing.
+We have seen this in every single season.

 Candidates who used the videos carefully were able to understand the entire concept taught in the session, thereby allowing the coach to build on this foundation to teach more complex case techniques.
 Candidates who rushed through the videos missed key concepts and struggled in the coaching sessions.